-The faculty and staff of the Department of Nursing make every effort to provide students with fair and unbiased experiences.
+The faculty and staff of the School of Nursing make every effort to provide students with fair and unbiased experiences.
 If a student has a grievance concerning grade appeals, sexual harassment, American Disabilities Act (ADA) issue, or U.S. Equal Employment Opportunity Commission (EEOC) issues the student should follow the appropriate University policy.
 If the student has a grievance concerning grades, evaluations, or workload, the following process should be utilized:

 - 1. The student must submit a signed, written description of the complaint to the person of concern (administrator, faculty, or staff).
 (Appendix D Student Grievance) - 2.
 The student must communicate and/or meet with the person involved and attempt to resolve the compliant. - 3.
-If complaint remains unresolved, the student may meet with the next level in the chain of command (BSN Program Chair, Dean of Arts and Science and Vice Chancellor AA). - 4.
-If the compliant remains unresolved after meeting with the Department Head and/or Dean, the student must follow the procedure as presented in the Southern University at New Orleans Catalog and Student Handbook.
+If complaint remains unresolved, the student may meet with the next level in the chain of command (Dean of Nursing and Vice Chancellor AA). - 4.
+If the compliant remains unresolved after meeting with the Instructor of record and/or Dean, the student must follow the procedure as presented in the Southern University at New Orleans Catalog and Student Handbook.